 The founding Principal of Keele University (as the University College of North Staffordshire) was Alexander Dunlop Lindsay, 1st Baron Lindsay of Birker CBE (1879-1952).
 He was known to his friends as Sandie Lindsay and to Keele as Lord Lindsay.

 Lindsay was educated from 1887 at the Glasgow Academy, then at the University of Glasgow, where he gained a Master of Arts degree in 1899, and lastly at University College, Oxford, where he took a Double First in 1902.
-Sandie Lindsay began his academic career as assistant lecturer in philosophy at the Victoria University of Manchester from 1904–1906, and was then elected a fellow and tutor in philosophy at Balliol College, Oxford.
-He became Professor of Moral Philosophy at the University of Glasgow in 1992 and then in 1924 he became Master of Balliol College and Vice-Chancellor of the University of Oxford from 1935-1938, making him one of the leading academics of his day.
+Sandie Lindsay began his academic career as an assistant lecturer in philosophy at the Victoria University of Manchester from 1904–1906 and was then elected a fellow and tutor in philosophy at Balliol College, Oxford.
+He became Professor of Moral Philosophy at the University of Glasgow in 1922 and then in 1924, he became Master of Balliol College and Vice-Chancellor of the University of Oxford from 1935-1938, making him one of the leading academics of his day.

 Lindsay was a prominent figure in the adult education movement and had been deeply involved with the Workers’ Educational Association in his younger days.
 Lindsay was a strong advocate of working-class adult education, and had suggested a "people's university" in an address to the North Staffordshire Workers' Educational Association as early as 1925.
 On his retirement from Balliol in 1949, Lindsay was able to apply his lifelong principles and educational philosophy to found a new and experimental University at Keele.

-This portait of Lindsay hangs in Keele Hall.
+This portrait of Lindsay hangs in Keele Hall.

 The 1938 Oxford by-election